rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

 1. Ensure you are still in the folder1 directory.

-2. You will use output redirection to redirect the out of a the ls (list) command to a text file called myredirects
+2. You will use output redirection to redirect the out of a the ls (list) command to a text file called myredirects:

     ```bash
     [root@localhost folder1]# ls  > myredirects
     ```

 3. Examine the contents of the new file (myredirects) created in the folder1 directory.

     ```bash
     [root@localhost folder1] # cat     myredirects
     temp_file11  temp_file12  temp_file21  temp_file22 myredirects
     ```

 4. Now you will redirect the output of the file command into that same file.
-You want to find out the file type for the temp_file11 in the folder1 directory and send the output to your myredirects file
+You want to find out the file type for the temp_file11 in the folder1 directory and send the output to your myredirects file:

     ```bash
     [root@localhost folder1]#  file    temp_file11   >   myredirects
     ```

 5. Examine the contents of the myredirects file.
 It has changed what happened?

 6. If you want to prevent what happened above from happening you will use the double redirection symbol “>>”.
 This will append (add) the new output to the file instead of replacing it.
 Try it:

     ```bash
     [root@localhost folder1]#  ls  >>  myredirects
     ```

 7. Now examine the contents of the file myredirects again using `cat`.

     !!!
 Question

         Write down its contents here:

 ### Using redirection to suppress the output of a command

 You will be using the concepts covered here a lot in Linux, so please pay particular attention to it.
 It can be a bit tricky.